jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/mailbox/mailbox.rst

    :align: center

 4. Enter a cancellation reason anc click the "Reject" button
-5. After a successful processed all applicable envelopes from the selection will change status to "Cancelled"
+5. After a successful process you will see a modal window with the results

 How to generate an envelopes report?
 ====================================